philhagen/sof-elk/README.md

 All bugs and feature requests should be logged via the github issue tracker: <https://github.com/philhagen/sof-elk/issues/>.

 Please see the pull request submission guidelines before starting any development work - this is in the PULLREQUESTS.md file.

+**Administrative Notifications/Disclaimers/Legal/Boring Stuff**

+* Content of this repository are provided "as is" with no express or implied warranty for accuracy or accessibility.
+* SOF-ELK® is a registered trademark of Lewes Technology Consulting, LLC.
+Content is copyrighted by its respective contributors.
+SOF-
+ELK logo is a wholly owned property of Lewes Technology Consulting, LLC and is used by permission.